-I found it hard to find a webpage showing a simplistic way to create named value tuples in a list.
+I found it hard to find an example online showing a simplistic way to create named value tuples in a list.
 Most of the examples I could find were using a very verbose syntax, therefore I decided to write this post.
 As a heads up this syntax requires C# 7.

 Creating named value tuples in a list